mike1o1/ember-material-design/README.md

 This project is as close to a reference implementation of [Angular Material](http://material.angularjs.org) as I could make it.
 Most of the credit for this work belongs to that team.

+Note that this addon is under a lot of active development.
+I try to keep breaking changes to a minimum, but no guarantees until development slows down and stabilizes and a 1.0 version is released.

 ## Demo